-Lot 5 DP 326435, 3.4824ha - CT 107572 (note that these subdivision lots do not have individual Certificates of Title.
+Lot 5 DP 326435, 3.4824ha - RT 107572 (note that these subdivision lots do not have individual Certificates of Title.
 They are to be gazetted as part of the Otatara Pa Historic Reserve).

 Otatara pa Historic Reserve is situated on Redcliffe hills on left bank of Tutaekuri river with access off Springfield Road, and adjacent to Eastern Institute of Technology at Taradale, Napier, Hawke's Bay

 Otatara Pa is one of the most outstanding pa complexes in New Zealand and has international significance.
 It is an extensive defensive and settlement complex strategically located to provide expansive views and access to a range of natural resources.
 Archaeological features include an upper pa (Hikurangi), lower pa (Otatara pa proper) and numerous terraces, house sites and pits.
 The majority of these features have been incorporated into the now enlarged Otatara Pa Historic Reserve.